Study with us

 With three Fellows in Architecture and graduate students at the Martin Centre (the research wing in the Department of Architecture), Churchill is also notable as a centre for architectural research.
 In addition, we have engineers and physicists in the College, many of whom are interested in the problems of energy conservation and sustainable design.
 There is, therefore, a considerable community of architects, designers, and technologists in the College - an informal but valuable mutual support network.

-Churchill aims to admit three students in Architecture each year (we typically receive around 12 applicants).
-Candidates for architecture need to be prepared to work in a broad range of disciplines.
+Churchill aims to make three offers in Architecture each year.
+Architecture applicants need to be prepared to work in a broad range of disciplines.
 They need to be able to understand conceptual, technical and analytical approaches to the built environment.
-Architectural students need to be able to draw fluently, to calculate logically and to conduct evidence-based argument persuasively.
+Architectural students need to be able to draw fluently, to calculate logically and to develop evidence-based arguments persuasively.

 We welcome a spread of subjects across the arts and sciences.
-No specific A Levels are required but we expect candidates to have at least the equivalent of a good pass in Maths at GCSE.
-A combination of A Levels from Mathematics, Physics, and Art (preferably with History of Art) is highly desirable.
-Other potentially useful subjects include languages, History, Philosophy, or Economics.
+No specific subjects are required but a combination of A Levels / IB Higher Levels from Mathematics, Physics, and Art (preferably with History of Art) is highly desirable.
+Other potentially useful subjects include languages, History, Philosophy, and Economics.

 Guidance on work suitable for inclusion in the portfolio may be found in the Department of Architecture Admissions online prospectus (BA Tripos).